earaujo88/udacity-image-processing/README.md

 ### Configuring images folder

-Use the env file to update to your images directory and desired output images directory.
-Feel free to use the images provided under assets/images directory.
+Create a env file and add your images directory and desired output images directory.
+Feel free to use the images provided under assets/images directory. env example provided.

 ### Available npm scripts
 **test**: execute a suite of testes